What are the Customs in American Samoa?

 When going to a church service, wear respectable and, if possible, formal clothing.

-Find out more about church etiquette in the 5 Best Churches in American Samoa for Visitors LINK#TTD006.
+Find out more about church etiquette in the 5 Best Churches in American Samoa for Visitors.

 Sunday Rules in American Samoa

 American Samoa observes Sunday as a day of worship and rest as per Christian traditions.
-For this reason, many shops, tours, natural attractions and businesses may decide to close (though, not all) and there are a few protocols to be aware of regarding Sunday in American Samoa.
+For this reason, many shops, tours, beaches and businesses may decide to close (though not all), and there are a few protocols to be aware of regarding Sunday in American Samoa.

 If you are travelling around American Samoa on a Sunday, you are expected to behave quietly and move slowly through villages.

-While major shops, services and some tour operators close on a Sunday, many small shops, especially in villages, remain open, or open early for families to prepare their Sunday meal known as a "to'onai".
+While major shops, services and tour operators close on Sunday, some small shops, especially in villages, change their opening hours - either to open then close in the morning before church or open in the afternoon.
 Some shops even close early on a Saturday.

 Visitors are welcome at church services in American Samoa.
 As mentioned, make sure you dress respectfully by covering your knees and shoulders.
-For more recommendations on churches to attend, check out the 5 Best Churches in American Samoa to Experience as a Visitor LINK#TTD006.
+For more recommendations on churches to attend, check out the 5 Best Churches in American Samoa to Experience as a Visitor.

 Retail outlets and liquor stores (off‑license vendors) cannot sell any alcoholic beverages on Sundays, but hotels and restaurants catering to tourists can.